bongaquino/k8s-secupi-gateway/ipfs/docs/cluster-connectivity.md

 <<<<<<< HEAD
      sudo ufw allow from 52.77.36.120 to any comment 'bongaquino Staging Backend'
 =======
-     sudo ufw allow from 52.77.36.120 to any comment 'Koneksi Staging Backend'
+     sudo ufw allow from 52.77.36.120 to any comment 'Staging Backend'
 >>>>>>> ff1a2945f8bd7c03b52b06fcba179354b2b893ff
      sudo ufw allow from 119.94.162.43 to any comment 'Alex IP' sudo ufw allow from 112.200.100.154 to any comment 'Bong IP'